Considering cataract surgery? Here's what you should know

 Betty White, 65, is no stranger to poor vision.
 She has worn glasses for much of her life.
 But recently, her glasses weren’t helping.
 She could no longer enjoy her favorite pastimes: playing piano and gardening.

-An Internet search turned up EyeCare America, a national public service program that provides access to medical eye exams for underserved older Americans.
+She found EyeCare America, a national public service program that provides access to medical eye exams for underserved older Americans.
 After completing an online questionnaire, she was matched with an ophthalmologist near her hometown of Beggs, Oklahoma.

-Ryan P. Conley, M.D. diagnosed White with cataracts.
+Dr. Ryan P. Conley diagnosed White with cataracts.
 Cataracts occur as part of the body’s natural aging process.
 Being diagnosed with cataracts does not always mean that surgery is immediately required.
 In the early stages, cataracts may not change vision significantly and minor changes may be improved with prescription glasses.
 But as the cataracts continue to mature over time, they may cause vision loss that can interfere with daily life, just like White experienced.

 “Dr. Conley was amazing,” White said.
 “He restored my sight.
 The surgery was pain free and so successful that I still can’t get used to not reaching for my eyeglasses.
-I worked hard all my life on rotating shifts in factories and thank EyeCare America for caring about people like me.
-I’m now back to playing the piano, gardening and seeing my son and grandson more clearly.”

 How to determine if it’s time for surgery